microsoft/CodeBERT/README.md

 {'sequence': '<s> if (x is not None) then (x>1)</s>', 'score': 0.018607674166560173, 'token': 172}
 {'sequence': '<s> if (x is not None) AND (x>1)</s>', 'score': 0.007619690150022507, 'token': 4248}
 ```
-## Contact
-Feel free to contact Daya Guo (guody5@mail2.sysu.edu.cn) and Duyu Tang (dutang@microsoft.com) if you have any further questions.

 ## Code Documentation Generation